-Where to Stay in Lima by Best Areas and Hotels
+Where to Stay in Lima: 10 Best Areas

 Settled in January 1535, Lima is the capital and largest city in Peru, as well as the second largest city anywhere in the Americas, behind only Sao Paulo.